janmarczak/6CCS3PRJ-Individual-Project/README.md

 # 6CCS3PRJ Individual Project by Jan Marczak

-This is a README for an Undergraduate Individual Project **'A thorough attempt to enhance fake news detection through unbiased dataset, explainability and BERT-based models.'**
+This is a README for an Undergraduate Individual Project **'Enhancing Fake News Detection With Unbiased Dataset, Explainability and BERT-based Models.'**

 ## Folder Structure